Page Module - Composing a Web Page

 5. Click on Embed a map.

-6. Click the drop-down menu beside the embed code to change the size or to choose a custom size in the window that appears.
+6. Click the drop-down menu above the embed code to change the size or select a custom size.

-Note: The size of the preview map changes as different options are selected.
-The embed code also updates.
+Note: The size of the preview map changes as different options are selected, and the embed code updates accordingly.

 7. Click on the COPY HTML link.

-Note: The embed code is now in the computer clipboard.
+Note: The embed code is now copied to your clipboard.

 9. In the drop-down menu, choose Source code.